Settlement services - South Korea

 PLEASE PROCESS THE FX AND MAKE THE CASH PAYMENT TO THE BROKER WITH THE ABOVE DETAILS.

-Note: Customers shall ensure that they provision their cash accounts accordingly, with the USD amount – The KRW amount equivalent in USD as well as a 5% buffer.
-For example, if the settlement amount is KRW 10,000,000 and exchange rate is 1 KRW = 0.00086 USD, the customer shall ensure that their account is provisioned for USD 8,600 + 5% (USD 430) = USD 9,030.
+Note: Clients must ensure that their account is provisioned with the requested amount in USD, that is, the equivalent to the KRW amount in USD plus a 5% buffer and an additional amount of USD 25 representing the allowed countervalue difference, that is, the market cash tolerance.
+For example, if the settlement amount is KRW 10,000,000 and the exchange rate is KRW 1 = USD 0.00086, the client must ensure that their account is provisioned for USD 8,600 + 5% (USD 430) + USD 25 = USD 9,055.